trucki-eu/Trucki2Shelly-Gateway/README.md

 If you just want to control the output power of the inverter use ACSETPOINTOVR.

+!
+OVR stands for OVERWRITE !
+Means if you OVERWRITE the maxPower value with MAXPOWEROVR=0 from your MQTT broker your T2SG will not work anymore.
+If you don't want to overwrite the maxpower from your MQTT broker disable the value in your broker.

 HomeAssistant mqtt read/write
 -----------------------------
 there are better websites to learn how to connect HomeAssistant with a mqtt device.